mauricionr/at-the-drive-in-redux/README.md

 # At the Drive-In Redux

-Streaming movie app using redux flux-ish implementation
+Streaming movie app using redux flux implementation

 # Usage